secure-compilation/SECOMP/README.md

 ## Requirements

 This development is built and tested with Coq 8.15.2.
-It is based on the 64-bit RISC-V backend of CompCert 3.12.
+It is based on CompCert 3.12 and its 64-bit RISC-V backend.

 General requirements:
  - OCaml version 4.5.0 or greater (OCaml 5 is not supported).